ifreecarve/slack-express/readme.md

 ### persistence

-Slack slash commands are issued by real humans and you may wish to associate information with them; databases are good for that.
+Slack slash commands are issued by real humans and you may wish to associate information with them.
+Databases are good for this!
 You can find and store data for each Slack account interacting with your app by using `find` and `save`.
+Currently only DynamoDB is supported but Redis will be an easy drop in.

 ### api

 ```
 slack
-  slash ....
+  slash(cmd, (payload, message)=>) ...
 Register a slash command handler
-  start ....
+  start() ............................
 Starts up the app
-  button ...
+  button() ...........................
 Add to Slack button for your app
-  find .....
+  find(params, (err, account)=>) .....
 Find a saved Slack account
-  save .....
+  save(params, (err, account)=>) .....
 Save a Slack account

 ```